Okay, guys! It’s time for some laundry talk.

 Hydrogen Peroxide: The primary job of this household ingredient is to remove stains and naturally-brighten clothes.
 This ingredient is also used in my homemade bleach alternative, which also uses washing soda and the power of lemons to whiten dingy garments.

 Washing Soda: This is the cousin of baking soda.
-In fact, you can actually make washing soda from baking soda–I’ll show you how to do that later on.
+In fact, you can actually make washing soda from baking soda–I tell you how to do that in my DIY Natural Cleaning Challenge eBook.
 When it comes to cleaning clothes, washing soda is preferred over baking soda due to washing soda’s higher PH level (PH 11).
 Washing soda can help soften hard water.
 It also works as a degreaser and stain remover.

 Homemade Oxi-Clean Like Laundry Booster

 Turn on the washing machine, allow the water to fill the basin 1/4-1/2 way full.
 Add each ingredient to the water (preferably hot water), along with the laundry soap, and swish (use your hand or a wooden spoon).
 Continue filling the washer with water until you reach the desired level.
 Note: Washing soda is awesome stuff, but you don't want any powdery deposits on your clothes.
 Once the ingredients are dissolved (not clumped in one spot in the washer), add the clothes.
 Proceed to wash the clothes according to your washing machine's cycle.

 - For soiled or extra stinky clothes (not ones that require extra whitening or stain removal–this recipe isn’t a complete stain remover), soak the clothes in the solution for 30 minutes -1 hour before adding the laundry soap and running the washer.